 Path to Becoming an MCSE

-The Microsoft Certified Solutions Expert (MCSE) credential is available to IT professionals who would like to demonstrate their proficiency with Microsoft servers.
-Certification requires passing scores on five exams and is available in eight specialty areas: desktop infrastructure, server infrastructure, SharePoint, business intelligence, communication, private cloud, data platform and messaging.
+The MCSE credential is available to IT professionals who would like to demonstrate their proficiency with Microsoft servers.
+Certification requires passing scores on five exams and is available in five specialty areas: business applications, cloud platform and infrastructure, data management and analytics, mobility, and productivity.